ai-vithink/Python-Beginner-Resources/README.md

 Resources for beginners in Python <br />

 <p><strong>Hey peeps
-Welcome to our python resources channel.
+Welcome to our python resources page.
 New to python?
 We've got the perfect roadmap to get you started!</strong></p>

 ### Pick up syntax :